anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Pledge-responder-mode (PRM): Registrar-agent Communication with Pledges {#uc2}

-To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM) with the help of a registrar-agent.
+To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects (the voucher request/response as known from BRSKI and the enrollment request/response as introduced by BRSKI-PRM) with the help of a registrar-agent.
 This allows independence from protection provided by the utilized transport protocol.

 The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.